Flow Expertise for Cell Encapsulation and Single-Cell Analysis

 Microfluidics case studies OEM Case Study: Microfluidic Drug Screening Read more

-Microfluidics case studies The Hebrew University: Single-cell encapsulation and culture in 3D hydrogels followed by InDrops / Drop-Seq microfluidic protocols for RNA profiling Read more
+Microfluidics case studies The Hebrew University: Encapsulation and culture in 3D hydrogels for Single cell sequencing Read more

 Microfluidic Application Notes Liposome Nanoparticles Synthesis Read more

 Microfluidic Application Notes Drop-Seq method Read more